Tru-Dev/CCPL/README.md

 # CCPL
-Completely Customizable Programming Language aims to allow all programmers to snap code together, regardless of language (spec)
+Completely Customizable Programming Language aims to allow all programmers to snap code together, regardless of language (spec).

+#

+Has replaced Anycode for now.